enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 - Java root checks
 - Native anti-DBI
 - Native anti-debugging
+- Native integrity checks of the Java bytecode

 The following security mechanisms were not found within the application:
 - Java anti-DBI